 - Annual Student Art Competition

 All students are invited to submit work to the Annual Student Art Competition including drawing, painting, photography, color theory, two and three dimensional design, graphic design, ceramics and sculpture, and any combination thereof.
+Click here for more information about applying for the 2018 Annual Student Art Competition.

 Submissions Open: Monday, November 13, 2017